Public Profile

 Very high

 Some industries are more carbon intensive than others.
-Alberta Gaming and Liquor Commission's primary industry is Public administration and defence services; compulsory social security services (75), which is low in terms of carbon intensity compared to other industries.
+Alberta Gaming and Liquor Commission's primary industry is Public administration and defence services; compulsory social security services (75), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity